Running Out of Money Before You Run Out Of Life

 One key recommendation from LIMRA suggests advisors begin to seriously discuss products with guaranteed income solutions, such as annuities, with their clients.

-Many people choose to place a portion of their funds in an annuity (basic source of income) and other funds into an asset which may help with inflationary issues.
+Many people choose to place a portion of their funds in an annuity (basic source of income) and other funds into an asset, which may help with inflationary issues.

-Caution and education is of major importance.
+Caution and education are of significant importance.